librairy/nlpEN-service/README.md

 | `AVRO port`  | Internal AVRO port is 65111  |

+## Services
+All services can include lemmatizer actions, part-of-speech tagging and even n-grams identifications:
+- `/annotations` : create an annotation for each word in a given text.
+- `/tokens`: modify a given text to only contains valid token as expressed in request.
+- `/groups`: return a bag-of-words from a given text.

 ## Reference

 You can use the following to cite the service: